Power, Justice, and Culpability: Of Mice and Men and The Central Park Five

 Close Read Questions

 • How do the men in the barn see Curley's wife?
-How does this impact the way that they treat her?
+How does this impact the way they treat her?
 Provide specific evidence from the text to support your answer.

 • How does Curley's wife treat the men when they tell her to leave?
 What does this reveal about her character and power dynamics more generally?
 Provide specific evidence from the text to support your answer, and use the word contemptuous in your response.